Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

 This is a function that will be called when the device has been triggered a beacon at a configured proximity.

 ##### Function parameters
-The callback function is passed four parameters of beacon information, including the zone the beacon is within; each entry contains the following information in the order provided:
+The callback function is passed 5 parameters of beacon information, including the zone the beacon is within; each entry contains the following information in the order provided:
 - Parameter 1: Beacon Info array
   - Beacon name
   - Beacon description